Tofu: Peanut tofu

 The Chinese equivalent is 落花生豆腐 luòhuāshēng dòufu.

 Sesame tofu

 The tofu known as gomadōfu|goma-dōfu is made by grinding sesame into a smooth paste, combining it with liquid and kudzu starch, and heating it until curdling occurs.
 It is often served chilled as hiyayakko.

+Thousand-layer tofu

+Thousand-layer tofu (千葉豆腐 (千叶豆腐, qiānyè dòufu, thousand-layer tofu)) is not a true tofu made by coagulation of soymilk, but a modern invention made from soy protein isolate and a source of starch.
+It has a smooth, bouncy texture somewhat comparable to kamaboko.
+Originally a Taiwanese invention called hundred-layer tofu (百葉豆腐), it was renamed in China to avoid confusion with the existing type of extra-firm tofu called baiye.

 Preparation

 Tofu has very little flavor or smell of its own.
 Consequently, tofu can be used in both savory and sweet dishes, acting as a bland background for presenting the flavors of the other ingredients used.
 In order to flavor the tofu it is often marinated in soy sauce, chillis, sesame oil, etc.

 In East Asian cooking, tofu is prepared in many ways, including raw, stewed, stir-fried, in soup, cooked in sauce, or stuffed with fillings.
 The idea of using tofu as a meat substitute is not common in East Asia.